lakwarus/ballerina-camel-restful-service/README.md

 {"status":"Order deleted!","orderId":"100500"}
 ```

-## Deployment
-TODO - Camek-K

-Note: I have tried to setup Camel-k but not have a luck.
-I tried with many release versions and spend significant time but could not properly install Camel-k.
-Lack of stability and documentation.

 # Ballerina

 ## Prerequisites

 - Ballerina Distribution
 - A Text Editor or an IDE.
 I have used VSCode with Ballerina VSCode plugin

-### Optional requirements
-- Docker
-- Kubernetes

 ## Setting up the project